aswadlow/Slot-Machine/README.md

 Javascript:

 //declare state variables

-   //reel1 - set to an empty array
-   //reel2 - set to an empty array
-   //reel3 - set to an empty array
-   //current or result  - stores each element of reel1, reel2, reel3 after every spin
+   //result  - stores each element of reel1, reel2, reel3 after every spin
    //win - set to a boolean are all three arrays matching

 //DOM Elements